-There were no warrants for services granted in 2009 and there was no warrant expense for the year 2009 being reported on.
-The warrants issued in connection with the sale of units of common stock were for cash value received and as such were not grants of compensation-based warrants.
+There were no warrants for services granted in 2009 and there was no warrant expense for the year 2009.
+The warrants issued in connection with the sale of units of common stock in 2009 were for cash value received and as such were not grants of compensation-based warrants.